 As your CAO course choice is a big decision, we want make sure that you have all of the facts about choosing to study business, computing, early childhood education or psychology at National College of Ireland.

-National College of Ireland is not a private college, our business and computing courses qualify under the Free Fees Initiative and the Student Grant Scheme (SUSI).
+National College of Ireland's business and computing courses qualify under the Free Fees Initiative and the Student Grant Scheme (SUSI).
 However, the BA (Honours) in Psychology degree at NCI does not qualify under the Free Fees Initiative but students on this course may still qualify for a SUSI grant.
 This means that if you’re eligible for 100% tuition fees through SUSI then they’ll cover the course fees, if you are eligible for 50% tuition fees then you are covered for half of the course fees.

 Q2.
 Where is NCI located?